PRODUCTION FROM THE FIELD

 Development

 Blane produces oil from Paleocene sandstone in the Forties Formation.
-The reservoir is of moderate to good quality and lies at a depth of 3,100 metres.Recovery strategy
+The reservoir is at a depth of 3100 metres and has moderate to good quality.Recovery strategy

 Until 2019, the field was produced with pressure support from injection of produced water from the Blane, Tambar and Ula fields.
 The field is now produced by pressure depletion.
 In addition, gas lift is used in the wells.Transport